atom/atom/docs/upgrading/upgrading-your-package.md

 atom.workspace.addTopPanel(item: div)
 ```

-For actions that still require the view, such as dispatching commands or munging css classes, you'll access the view via the `atom.views.getView()` method.
+For actions that still require the view, such as dispatching commands or munging CSS classes, you'll access the view via the `atom.views.getView()` method.
 This will return a subclass of `HTMLElement` rather than a jQuery object or an instance of a deprecated view class (e.g. `WorkspaceView`).

 ```coffee
 # Old!